 The MBTA is overseen by 2 governing bodies—the Massachusetts Department of Transportation (MassDOT) Board and the Fiscal and Management Control Board (FMCB).
-Stephanie Pollack is the Secretary of Transportation & CEO, and Luis Manuel Ramírez is the General Manager.
+Stephanie Pollack is the Secretary & CEO of MassDOT, and Luis Manuel Ramírez is the General Manager & CEO of the MBTA.

 Fiscal and Management Control Board